 ConversaSpain offers English language assistants the opportunity to live and teach English in Murcia.
-The region of Murcia provides participants with the chance to truly immerse themselves in the Spanish Mediterranean culture while teaching in schools across the cities of Murcia and Cartagena.
+The region of Murcia provides participants with the chance to truly immerse themselves in the Spanish Mediterranean culture while teaching in schools.
 Participants will teach groups of students of all ages in public schools managed by the community of Murcia and with a monthly stipend of €875 a month.

 In this particular program, participants can teach English without a degree or ESL qualification, although they are required to come from an English speaking country.
 They will learn and acquire the appropriate skills and gain the necessary experience whilst teaching English in Murcia.